thakurankit9/Milk-Calculator/README.md

 # Milk-Calculator
-in this you can check the total milk expenditure according to days
+in this you can check the total milk expenditure according to days with your area price